tom-seddon/hackrom/README.md

 and it produced an identical binary to the one supplied.

 If you want to try it: rename `S.ROMROFF` to `S.RONROFF`.
-And maybe convert the line endings, which I've left as-is in the Git repo in the interests of historical accuracy.
+And maybe convert the line endings.
+I've left this all as-is in the Git repo in the interests of historical accuracy.